apmaros/docker-info/README.md

 **Dockerfile** stores above instructions and docker produces a docker image by executing them.

 ### Running docker container

-`$ docker run -i -t ubuntu /bin/bash`

-Runs `ubuntu` image with command `/bin/bash`
+Run container means execute a command within the container.
+The simplest example is running `bash` within ubuntu.

+`docker -it ubunt /bin/bash` - runs the `bash`, interactive shell in the ubuntu image.
+  - `-i` - starts an interactive container.
+  - `-t` - creates a pseudo-TTY that attaches `STDIN`, `STDOUT` and `STDERR`.

+Other useful commands are:
+- `docker info` - list docker configuration.
+Version, its home directory, memory, cpus and others.
+- `docker pull ubuntu` - find and downloads it to the docker cache.
+This step is redundant, because if the container will be pulled from the [docker hub](https://hub.docker.com/) with tag latest.
+- `docker --rm [other commands]` - **investigate docker --rm** - does it remove the whole image, or only its volumes? (https://docs.docker.com/engine/reference/run/#clean-up-rm)

 Under the hood docker:

-- Pulls the `ubunt` image if it does not exists locally.
+- Pulls the `ubuntu` image if it does not exists locally.
 By default, it tries to pull the image from [Docker Hub](https://hub.docker.com/).
 - Creates a container
 - Allocates a filesystem and mounts a read-write layer
 - Allocates a network / bridge interface - to communicate with localhost